ibrohhm/sudoku-solver/README.md

 1. pick the first empty cell (left --> right, top --> bellow)
 2. find the possible minimum value of the cell (start from 1 to 9)
-3. if it's has possible value, move to next cell and repeat step 2
+3. if it has possible value, move to next cell and repeat step 2
-4. if it's has no possible value, back to previous cell and repeat step 2 with minimum value higher than it's current value
+4. if it has no possible value, back to previous cell and repeat step 2 with minimum value higher than it's current value
 5. do the steps until each cell has value or the grid actually has no solution at all

 when each cell has possible value it's actually the solution for the sudoku grid and you can end the computation, but how do we know to state that the soduku has no solution?.
-It's related with step 4 when the cell has no possible value, back to previous cell and find the possible value of the cell with minimum value must be higher than it's current value (ie: `current value: 1` so range `possible value` is from 2 to 9), but when the cell still has no possible value, you need to go back to the previous cell and remove the `current value` cell (nil value), if this bad state continous until reach the first cell so this soduku has no solution.
+It's related with `step 4` when the cell has no possible value, back to previous cell and find the possible value of the cell with minimum value must be higher than it's current value (ie: `current value: 1` so range `possible value` is from 2 to 9), but when the cell still has no possible value, you need to go back to the previous cell and remove the `current value` cell (`nil` value), if this bad state continous and reach the first cell so this soduku has no solution.

 ## The Implementation